tayah2/workforce-management-system/README.md

 No database server installation is required.
 The application uses **SQLite**, which is embedded in Python's standard library and creates the database file automatically on first run.

-No internet connection is required to run the application after dependencies are installed, except for the optional AI Chat feature which requires an Anthropic API key.
+No internet connection is required after dependencies are installed, except for the optional AI Chat feature which requires an Anthropic API key.

 ### Checking Installed Versions